 The key to successfully integrating a rocker who is experiencing separation anxiety is to first have the parents inform them in advance that mom and dad are not allowed in RBL.
-This should be done not while driving to camp on the first day but a few week or so in advance and then with regular follow ups so they can be prepared.
+This should be done not while driving to camp on the first day but a few days / weeks or so in advance and then with regular follow ups so they can be prepared.
 It should also be framed a positive for the rocker, be excited about it when you share the info with them.
 Then, on the first day, when dropping off you should make a swift and clean, unemotional goodbye.
 Give them a quick hug and then off you go.
 Don't linger, and definitely don't come back to "check in".
-You'd be surprised at the number of folks who sabotage the child's own success by trying to "check in" on their kid.
+You'd be surprised at the number of folks who sabotage their child's own success by trying to "check in" on their kid.
 Almost always that's all about the parent's issues and not the kid's anxiety and I run hard defense on those folks so that their rocker can have the best experience possible.
 Believe me, we get it - it's hard to leave when your child is upset or nervous, or in tears, but sometimes it's exactly the right thing to do to help them grow and develop.

-Also, we highly encourage parents of rockers who experience separation anxiety to attend one of the RBL tours that we are offering throughout the summer and / or attend one of our Summer RBL Clubhouse Nights, see dates and times below.
+Also, we highly encourage parents of rockers who experience separation anxiety to attend one of the RBL tours that we are offering throughout the summer and / or attend one of our Summer RBL Clubhouse events, see dates and times below.

 If you know now that a rolling drop off (see below) is not going to work for your rocker and you are expecting tears or a meltdown on day one.
 Here's what you do: